john29917958/john29917958.github.io/source/_posts/2020-Review.md

 ![One-point perspective](https://cdna.artstation.com/p/assets/images/images/031/620/712/medium/tzu-chao-wang-line-art.jpg?1604137868)

-## Be able to perform freestyle solo in Popping
+## Be Able to Perform Freestyle Solo in Popping
 {% youtube fNXXLrAAWS8 %}

 It's the last performance done my me in 2020/12/26.
 In fact I've been stop dancing a while for the sake of game development.
 In the performance, I mixed Hip - Hop with Popping in single freestyle show.
 Originally, I could dance Hip - Hop, but couldn't do the same with Popping.
 After the 30 days Popping challenge, till now, I can finally control my ability of hitting, and use it in my freestyle performance as I wish.